jetbrains-academy/javascript-course/Variables/More about variables/task.md

 ```

 ### Semicolon
-In JavaScript, as in some other programming languages, instructions end with a semicolon (`;`) character.
+In JavaScript, as in some other programming languages, instructions end with a semicolon (`;`).
-Although its absence is not an error in JavaScript, we will use it for code consistency.
+Although omitting it is not an error in JavaScript, we will include it for consistency.

 ### Good to know
 In older programs, you may encounter the use of `var` instead of `let`.
 This is a somewhat “outdated” style nowadays.
 Although there is a small difference between `let` and `var`, it doesn't matter to us yet.